Welcoming Three Great Grey Owl Chicks

-The Canadian Food Inspection Agency (CFIA) has confirmed the presence of highly pathogenic avian influenza in close proximity to the zoo.
 The health and well-being of the animals in our care remains our top priority.
 Out of an abundance of caution, we’re proactively implementing the following measures to protect our avian species:

-By limiting access to our beloved birds, we’re helping to protect them from potential contamination from outside the zoo.
+Our dedicated Animal Care, Health & Welfare team will continue to monitor the situation and prioritize the health and well-being of the animals in our care.
 Thank you for your understanding and continued support as we work to keep the animals we all care about safe.

 Exploration Asia